 High availability is crucial to building and retaining an online listenership.
 Stream outages quickly leads to user frustration and reduced traffic to a live stream.
-Fallback input can help prevent or reduce these outages.
+Secondary input can help prevent or reduce these outages.

 Stations can now push a redundant copy of their live-stream into our platform, allowing transparent switching if the primary input fails.

-Why is fallback input necessary ?
+Why is secondary input necessary ?

 Automated monitoring and alerts for live-streams plays a very important role in reducing failure windows, but mostly helps when the problem can be fixed by the station's operational team.